EGelphman97/2048/README.md

+Games Repository

+Though I am not a game programmer, I have made these two games for assignments in two different programming classes(one in Java and another in C).

 2048 Game with GUI
+Eric Gelphman
-Eric Gelphman University of California San Diego
+University of California San Diego Jacobs School of Engineering Departmen of Electrical and Computer Engineering (ECE)

 The three Java files attached are to run the game 2048, this time with graphics, like the original game.
 The Gui2048 file contains code to implement the GUI and actually run the game.